-The eighth issue of the Quarterly Bulletin (September 2022), which is divided into four chapters, reviews the most significant monetary and economic developments in Yemen.
-The first chapter examines the current state of the local and global economies, while the second chapter looks at the most recent advances in money and credit.
+The ninth issue of the Quarterly Bulletin (December 2022), which is divided into four chapters, reviews the most significant monetary and economic developments in Yemen.
+The first chapter examines the current state of the local and global economies, while the second chapter looks at the most recent monetary and banking developments.
 The third and fourth chapters, respectively, cover public financial and external sector changes.

-The Yemeni economy recorded a contraction of 2% in 2021 and is expected to achieve positive growth of 2% at the end of 2022, it is also expected to grow by 3.2% in the year 2023.
-Petroleum activities contributed significantly to this growth with the continuous rise in oil prices in the global market, in addition to the gradual recovery from the Covid pandemic and the restoration of trade exchanges to their usual pattern.
+The Yemeni economy recorded a contraction of 1 percent in 2021 and is expected to achieve positive growth of 2 percent at the end of 2022, it is also expected to grow by 3.2 percent in the year 2023.
+Crude oil activities contributed significantly to this growth with the global market's continuous rise in crude oil prices, in addition to the gradual recovery from the Covid pandemic and the restoration of trade exchanges to their usual pattern.

-Inflationary pressures - which were largely the result of imported inflation resulting from the devaluation of the national currency and the remarkable rise in food and petroleum prices in global markets - remained a macroeconomic challenge, and therefore required a coordinated and sustainable response to monetary policy aimed at price stability and providing sufficient liquidity for the economy to maintain seamless financing of the public and private sectors needs in line with the main legal mission of the Central Bank as clearly stipulated in Article 5 of the Central Bank Law.
+Inflationary pressures - which were largely the result of imported inflation resulting from the devaluation of the national currency and the remarkable rise in food and oil derivatives prices in global markets - remained a macroeconomic challenge, and therefore required a coordinated and sustainable response to monetary policy aimed at price stability and providing sufficient liquidity for the economy to maintain seamless financing of the public and private sectors needs in line with the main legal mission of the Central Bank as clearly stipulated in Article (5) of the Central Bank Law.

-The rise in crude oil export revenues contributed to the improvement of government financial indicators, as the state's general budget data in June 2022 indicated a cash surplus of 120.8 billion rials, compared to a cash deficit of 368.2 billion rials in the same period of the previous year.
+The rise in crude oil export revenues contributed to the improvement of government financial indicators.
 However, financing the state budget deficit remains a critical issue that needs to be addressed soon in close coordination among all relevant government agencies.
 Strengthening public financial management, developing the domestic debt market, and fiscal deepening will remain among the top priorities of the reforms envisaged in the coming years.

-The average exchange rate of the rial against the US dollar in the parallel market amounted to 1085 rials per dollar in June 2022, compared to 1255 rials per dollar at the end of December 2021.
+The average exchange rate of the rial against the US dollar in the parallel market amounted to 1134.9 rials per dollar in September 2022, compared to 1255 rials per dollar at the end of December 2021.
 Note that the lowest level of the national currency value was recorded in November 2021, when the average exchange rate was 1500 rials/dollar.

-The Central Bank of Yemen has taken a series of measures and reforms to help restore stability in the foreign exchange market, and these measures culminated in launching a weekly currency auction, starting in November 2021, through an electronic platform to ensure transparency and competitiveness in line with the foundations and standards regulating the free market.
-These auctions enabled the Central Bank to withdraw liquidity for an envelope of 589 billion rials, or 13.3% of monetary base at the end of June 2022, which constitutes an important step towards effective liquidity management using monetary policy tools based on open market principles.
+The Central Bank of Yemen has taken a series of measures and reforms to help restore stability in the foreign exchange market, and these measures culminated in launching a weekly currency auction, starting in November 2021, through the Refinitiv platform to ensure transparency and competitiveness in line with the foundations and standards regulating the free market.
+These auctions enabled the Central Bank to withdraw liquidity for an envelope of 867.9 billion rials, or 19.6 percent of the monetary base at the end of September 2022, which constitutes an important step towards effective liquidity management using monetary policy tools based on open market principles.